gouravkhunger/SPOJ/CONTRIBUTING.md

 providing a screenshot of the Accepted tag from SPOJ will boost the merging process.

+## File Location
+All solutions are present in the [Solutions Folder](https://github.com/GouravKhunger/SPOJ/blob/main/Solutions/).

 ## File Naming Conventions
 The name of the file must be the problem name as seen on the URL of the problem.
 For example, the problem at: https://www.spoj.com/problems/TEST/ will have the name